Fox Networks Group: Formation and expansion

-In 2007, the Argentinian Utilisima lifestyle channel, which launched in 1996, was sold to Fox International Channels.
-The channel went global in 2008, with the addition of a Portuguese feed, and ended up being distributed across Latin America, Canada, Spain, New Zealand and Australia and the United States.
+Argentinian lifestyle channel Utilisima, launched in 1996, was sold to Fox International Channels in 2007, who launched an American feed of the channel on May 10, 2010 (later renamed Fox Life US).
+The channel went global in 2008, with the addition of a Portuguese feed (which later rebranded as the Portuguese Fox Life channel), and ended up being distributed across Latin America, Canada, Spain, New Zealand and Australia and the United States.
 The US version of the channel launched in May 2010.
 In 2013, it was rebranded as MundoFox and stopped being available internationally outside of Latin America (excluding Brazil).
 In July 2017, it was rebranded as Nat Geo Kids.
 Its Brazilian feed was launched separately on October of that same year.

-National Geographic Channels International attempted to launch new sister channels in Nat Geo in India, Nat Geo Wild, Nat Geo Adventure, Nat Geo Music and Nat Geo HD, by making them available to the market in May 2008.
-Fox International Channels launched the new Nat Geo channels again along with FX, Fox Crime and BabyTV to add to its existing Fox History and the main Nat Geo channel in June 2010.
+National Geographic Channels International attempted to launch new sister channels in in India, Nat Geo Wild, Nat Geo Adventure, Nat Geo Music and Nat Geo HD, by making them available to the market in May 2008.
+Fox International Channels relaunched the Nat Geo channels again along with FX, Fox Crime and BabyTV to add to its existing Fox History (later renamed Fox Life India) and the main Nat Geo channel in June 2010.

 In January 2008, Fox International Channels purchased a controlling stake in Real Estate TV (RETV), a UK property-themed channel.
 In April 2008, FIC launched Fox Next in Portugal, on Meo's Meo Mix package.
-Fox Next targets 25-to-44-year-olds and is programmed with series and movies with thematic primetime and weekday blocks.

-In 2008, FIC and Rotana Media Services launched Fox Movies and Fox Series channels in the Middle East market.
-Fox then purchased a stake in Rotana, while the joint venture agreed with Disney to carry Disney and American Broadcasting Company content on the two channels for four years.
+Fox Next targets audiences between the ages from 25 to 44 and is programmed with films and TV shows with thematic primetime and weekday blocks.
+On March 8, 2008, FIC and Rotana Media Services launched Fox Movies and Fox Series channels in the Middle East market in order to cater to the Arab world and audience to feature American television shows in region.
+Fox then purchased a stake in Rotana in a joint venture agreed with Disney to carry its content and that of ABC for 4 years.
 With Abu Dhabi Media Company in July 2009, FIC started National Geographic Abu Dhabi Channel.
+In mid-2008, Fox Broadcasting and 20th Century Fox Television formed Fox Inkubation, a joint initiative for new animation talent that would allow them to produce two minute shorts as pilots for new series.
+Fox TV had concurrently started its animation division 20th Century Fox Television Animation with Jennifer Howell, the same executive heading up both Inkubation and Fox TV Animation with Inkubation later being discontinued in 2012, as plans for a late night animation block moved forward and none of its projects got on the air with Howell exiting Fox at the end of her contract in May 2013.